 Introduction to Tableau

-Tableau is a powerful tool used for data analysis, visualization.
-It allows creating amazing and interactive visualization and that too without coding.
+Tableau is a powerful tool used for data analysis and visualization.
+It allows the creation of amazing and interactive visualization and that too without coding.
 Tableau is very famous as it can take in data and produce the required data visualization output in a very short time.
 Basically, it can elevate your data into insights that can be used to drive your action in the future.

 Why use Tableau?

-Tableau is the fastest and powerful growing visualization tool.
+Tableau is the fastest and most powerful visualization tool.
 It is very easy to use.
-There are no complex formulas like excel and other visualization tools.
-It provides the features like cleaning, organizing, and visualizing data, it is easier to create interactive visual analytics in the form of dashboards.
+There are no complex formulas like Excel and other visualization tools.
+It provides the features like cleaning, organizing, and visualizing data, it easier to create interactive visual analytics in the form of dashboards.
 These dashboards make it easier for non-technical analysts and end-users to convert data into understandable ones.

 Values in Tableau